-This summer, we are conducting a “trash trawl” in the bay to look for microplastics lurking in our own backyard in Narragansett Bay.
-The project will consist of five consecutive days from July 18-22 of skimming the surface with a manta trawl looking for these tiny plastic particles in our waters.
-The goal of our trash trawl is to figure out how much microplastic pollution there is in the bay, where the most plastic can be found, and ultimately, what we can do to stop it from entering our waters to begin with.
+In summer 2017, we conducted a “trash trawl” in the bay to look for microplastics lurking in our own backyard in Narragansett Bay from July 18-22.
+The goal was to figure out how much microplastic pollution there is in the bay, where the most plastic can be found, and ultimately, what we can do to stop it from entering our waters to begin with.

 The Problem with Microplastics

 Over the last several decades, our society has switched from consuming goods made from organic materials such as glass, paper, and wood, which break down over time, to goods made out of plastic.
 Plastic is strong and durable, it’s made to last and has made considerable positive impact on our lives.

 However, as we have made the switch to synthetic plastics, we have also become a single-use consumer society.
 As more and more single-use plastic items are produced and sold, more and more plastic is ending up in our neighborhoods and in the marine environment.
 A recent report estimated that at the rate we are currently consuming plastic products, there will be more plastic by weight in the ocean by 2050 than all of the marine creatures that live there combined.

 Some microplastics, like microbeads in health and beauty products, are too small for the filters in wastewater treatment plants and are dumped directly into the water.
 Other plastic items like bags, bottles, and polystyrene foam containers are lightweight and easily caught in the wind - even if they are already in a recycling bin - and blow into storm drains and the streams and rivers that eventually feed into our oceans.
 There, they are broken down by wind, waves, and the sun into the tiny particles we call microplastics.